[LUM#22] Animal Intelligence

-The mechanisms of animal perception remain a mystery, and their study is sometimes to the detriment of the subjects' well-being.
-What if artificial intelligence enabled us to model this perception and study it in silico?
-This is the hypothesis put forward by Julien Renoult, researcher at the Center for Functional and Evolutionary Ecology1is experimenting with mandrills as part of the Wildcom AI.
+The mechanisms of animal perception remain a mystery, and studying them sometimes comes at the expense of the subjects' well-being.
+What if artificial intelligence allowed us to model this perception in order to study it in silico?
+This is the hypothesis put forward by Julien Renoult, a researcher at the Center for Functional and Evolutionary Ecology1, is testing with mandrills as part of the Wildcom AI.

 Under the monkey skin

 The hypothesis of kinship recognition based on facial resemblance seems the most obvious, but it has never been quantified despite numerous experiments, as the ecologist explains.
-"We used to define characteristics by hand, measure the distance between the eyes, etc. These are simplistic criteria that are now accessible to all.
-Simplistic criteria which are accessible to our consciousness, but which in no way represent the reality of information processing by our brains..."
+"We defined characteristics by hand, measuring the distance between the eyes, etc. These are simplistic criteria that are accessible to our consciousness but do not represent the reality of how our brain processes information..."
 And even less so by the brain of a mandrill.

 Black box